bernardagagnon/CleaningProject/CodeBook.md

 std: Standard deviation
 meanFreq: Weighted average of the frequency components to obtain a mean frequency

+These were further summarized by taking their mean for each unique subject and activity combination.

 # Variables

-The complete list of variables of each feature vector is the following:
+The variables in file "data2.txt" constitute the averages for each subject and activity of the original HAR data set.
+The complete list of variables is the following:

  Variable  | Description
  --------- | -----------